middle school students can rank any school in the city

 test scores are only a small piece of the puzzle

 How do you judge a school?
-You can look at the test scores.
+To start you can look at the test scores.
 These may come in the form of the School Progress Reports (the DOE's flawed number crunching), the more nuanced but not fool-proof Quality Reviews or the number rankings given by the national websites.
 The black and white reality of a simple number or letter ranking is that it predicts how well your child will be able to complete a standardized test, not the quality of their education.
-The tests are scorned by parents whose children already attend school but the scores are often clung to as a measure of quality by prospective parents.
+The scores are often clung to as a measure of quality by prospective parents, but the tests are scorned by parents whose children already attend school.
 Assessments need to be made and there has to some kind of accountability, but the richest learning doesn't happen within test prep and the score can be a smoke screen.

 Parents of NY Teens